tier2tickets/Knowledge-Base/content/general/get-started.md

 # Getting Started with Helpdesk Buttons
 From the beginning, our goal was to make the start-up process for Helpdesk Buttons accessible to anyone who wants to try it.
+It takes most people 15 minutes or less to configure and deploy their first batch of agents.
 We didn't want any features or abilities stuck behind paywalls or shrouded in smoke and mirrors.
 If something is unclear or seems inaccessible, it's probably because we just haven't written instructions down yet or maybe we forgot to.
-So let us know and we'll fix it.
+So let us know on the forums or by calling and we'll fix it.

 All you need to do is log in to your account, download, and install the custom Helpdesk Buttons software you've built on the devices you'd like to employ our software.